BarbzCodez/BarbzCodez/README.md

 ### Cloning your Repo to Visual Studio Code

-> Before starting, make sure you have [Git]((https://git-scm.com/download/win)) and [Visual Studio Code](https://code.visualstudio.com/download) downloaded.
+> Before starting, make sure you have [Git](https://git-scm.com/download/win) and [Visual Studio Code](https://code.visualstudio.com/download) downloaded.
 > As well as [connecting your GitHub account to Visual Studio Code](https://code.visualstudio.com/docs/sourcecontrol/github)

 In Visual Studio Code.

-1. Open a new window.
+1. Look for Visual Studio CodeOpen a new window.
-2. On the left nav bar, select the **Explorer**.
+2. On the left nav bar, click on **Explorer**.
 3. On the left menu, click on **Clone Repository**.
 4. On the top bar, click on **Clone From GitHub**.
-5. Select the one named `YourGitHubName/YourGitHubName.github.io`.
+5. Click on the one named `YourGitHubName/YourGitHubName.github.io`.
-   - Following the example below, the repo is called `BarbTutorial/BarbTutorial.github.io`.
+   - In the example below, the repo is called `BarbTutorial/BarbTutorial.github.io`.
-6. Select a folder where you are going to store a copy of the repo.
+6. Click on the folder where you are going to store a copy of the repo.
    - I recommend having a dedicated folder called **GitHub Projects** under **Local Disk C:** to store all your cloned repos.
 7. If you get a popup window, select  **Open**.

-You should see on your left menu an **Open Editor** with and your repo name underneath.
+By the end you should have cloned your repo to your machine.

 ![Empty repository in VSCode](/images/3_cloning_repo_to_VSCode.gif)